 Your first day in Samoa will be spent exploring its vibrant capital city.
 Start the morning bright and early at the local fish market, where fishermen unload their nightly catch.
 Continue to the clock tower at the bottom of Vaiea Street and position yourself in front of the Mulivai Catholic Cathedral just before 9 am for an interesting show that’s about to begin.

 Every weekday morning, the Samoa Police Band proudly marches from its nearby headquarters to the grassy field behind the clock tower for the raising of the flag ceremony.
 The cops wear lavalava skirts and the whole affair is a very patriotic display of affection for their beloved independent nation.

-The tour will take you through various stations in the village such as: traditional food preparation in an earth oven (umu), an ava (kava) ceremony, a beautiful dance show, tattoo, woodworking and siapo making (tapa cloth).
+The tour will take you through various stations in the village such as traditional food preparation in an earth oven (umu), an ava (kava) ceremony, a beautiful dance show, tattoo, woodworking, and siapo making (tapa cloth).
 Along the way, you’ll learn about fa’a Samoa – the Samoan way.
-This ancient code of behavior is the invisible force which influences the lives of each and every Samoan, from the chief system to extended family life.
+This ancient code of behavior is the invisible force that influences the lives of every Samoan, from the chief system to extended family life.